Hawker centre: Socially-conscious enterprise hawker centres

-Urban Hawker (New York City)
+Urban Hawker

-On September 21, 2022, a Singaporean-style hawker centre opened in Manhattan, New York City.
-It was first mooted in 2013 by American chef Anthony Bourdain after visiting Singapore, and he collaborated with Singaporean chef K.F.
-Seetoh.
-Seetoh took up the mantle after Bourdain's death in 2018.
-Known as the Urban Hawker, it consists of traditional Singaporean dishes, with most of the vendors hailing from Singapore.
+On September 21, 2022, Urban Hawker, a Singaporean-style hawker centre opened in Manhattan, New York City.
+The idea was suggested in 2013 by American chef Anthony Bourdain after visiting Singapore, and he collaborated with Singaporean chef KF Seetoh, who completed it after Bourdain's death in 2018.
+The market consists of traditional Singaporean dishes, with most of the vendors hailing from Singapore.

+Criticism

+Tan Kim Fong, a dietitian at the National University Hospital, wrote that many hawker dishes, such as fried rice, thosai, and mee goreng, contained more carbohydrates and less proteins, prioritising taste and satiety, making people not meet their required protein intake.